beme/abide/README.md

 $ go test -v
 ```

-4. If the output of your http response does not equal the existing snapshot, and this was intentional, the snapshot can be updated.
+4. If the output of your http response does not equal the existing snapshot, the difference will be printed in the test output.
+If this change was intentional, the snapshot can be updated by including the `-u` flag.
 ```shell
 $ go test -v -- -u
 ```